nikamgh/arch4health-hpca26/index.md

 ![Arch4Health Logo](arch4health-logo3.png){: width="700px" }

 <h3 style="color: #E48158;font-style: italic;">
-  A half-day workshop exploring the key computational challenges in health-related applications <br> and the vital role of computer architecture in overcoming them to advance healthcare
+  A full-day workshop exploring the key computational challenges in health-related applications <br> and the vital role of computer architecture in overcoming them to advance healthcare
 </h3>